AditiiNarang/AditiiNarang/README.md

 ## About

-I am a Computer Science undergraduate specializing in **Artificial Intelligence and Machine Learning** at KIET Group of Institutions, Ghaziabad.
-Certified by AWS as a Cloud Practitioner, I build and architect cloud-native systems with a focus on **scalability, security, and performance**.
+Computer Science undergraduate specializing in **Artificial Intelligence and Machine Learning** at KIET Group of Institutions, Ghaziabad, and an **AWS Certified Cloud Practitioner**.

-My work sits at the intersection of **cloud infrastructure, intelligent systems, and software engineering** — driven by the belief that impactful technology demands both rigorous foundations and relentless curiosity.
-I approach every project with precision, and every problem as an architecture waiting to be designed.
+Interested in building **cloud-native systems** and **intelligent applications**, with a focus on scalability, reliability, and clean architecture.
+I enjoy translating concepts into practical implementations and continuously improving through hands-on projects.

-Beyond the terminal, I lead as Secretary of the IEEE Student Chapter and actively contribute to the AWS Cloud Club at KIET — translating technical knowledge into community impact.
+Currently serving as **Secretary of the IEEE Student Chapter** and contributing to the **AWS Cloud Club at KIET**, where I engage in technical initiatives and peer learning.

 ---